nextcloud/documentation/admin_manual/configuration/configuration_maintenance.rst

 If you want to prevent users to login to ownCloud before you start doing some maintenance work, you need to set the value of the **maintenance** parameter to *true*.
-Please keep in mind that users who are already logged-in are not affected by that parameter change.
+Please keep in mind that users who are already logged-in are kicked out of ownCloud instantly.